 What drives the cost of CMMC?

 Within those areas, what specific factors drive the costs of CMMC?
 What should you focus on to help reduce the overall cost of this process?
 The following factors can significantly impact the cost of CMMC for your business:

 Which level of CMMC do you require?
-Most businesses will require Level 1 or Level 3 certification.
-Level 1 contains just 17 practices for basic cyber hygiene, some of which you may already have in place.
-Level 3, however, contains 130 practices.
-Level 1 requires much less time and cost than Level 3.
+Most businesses will require Level 1 or Level 2 (formerly Level 3).
+Level 1 contains just 17 practices, some of which you may already have in place.
+Level 2, however, contains 110 practices.
+Level 1 requires much less time and cost than Level 2.
 Not sure which level is right for your business?
 Read our article on which level is right for you.

 How much CUI does your company handle, and how many people must handle it?